MythUp/DevGlobe-plus/README.md

 - Disabled links to repositories you can't access (private repositories or repositories you don't have permission to view).
 - Added tooltips to indicate which country and language each flag represents.
-- Added sortable stats tables on the /stats pages.
+- Added sortable stats tables on the [/stats](https://devglobe.app/stats) page.

 ### Installation
 1. Open the browser extensions page.